-As an electric car, there's no road tax (Vehicle Excise Duty) to pay.
-The EQ ForTwo Cabrio falls into the very lowest company-car tax band, resulting in rock-bottom VED rates.
-If you live in or near London and regularly drive into the capital, you’ll be pleased to know it's exempt from the £11.50 daily London Congestion Charge.
+As this is an electric car, there's no road tax (Vehicle Excise Duty) to pay.
+The EQ ForTwo Cabrio falls into the lowest company-car tax band, resulting in rock-bottom VED rates.
+If you live in or near London and regularly drive into the capital, you’ll be pleased to know it's exempt from the £11.50 daily Congestion Charge.

 Smart EQ ForTwo insurance groups

 Insurance groups for the Smart EQ ForTwo Cabriolet are reasonable, with all versions falling into group 15.

 The Smart EQ ForTwo Cabriolet comes with a three-year/unlimited-mileage warranty.
 Once this expires, the battery is covered for a further five years (eight years in total).
 It shows the confidence that parent company Mercedes has in its electrified city car, as it’s the same warranty offered on the S-Class limousine.
 All Smart models also come with a 12-year anti-corrosion warranty.

 When your Smart EQ ForTwo Cabriolet needs servicing will depend on how old it is and how many miles you cover – as every version is subject to a flexible service schedule.
 Owners have the choice of paying for servicing outright, or monthly via Smart ServiceCare.
 Prices start from £20 per month.

 As the Smart EQ ForTwo Cabriolet is fully electric, it's exempt from road tax (also known as vehicle excise duty, or VED).